benedictaquino/cpp-primer/ch07/README.md

 **Exercise 7.16:** What, if any, are the constraints on where and how often an access specifier may appear inside a class definition?
 What kinds of members should be defined after a `public` specifier?
 What kinds should be `private`?

+**Solution:** There are no constraints on where or how often an access specifier may appear inside a class definition.
+Members that are accessible to all parts of the program should be defined after the `public` specifier.
+Members that should only be accessible to the member functions of the class and not accessible to the code that uses the class should be after the `private` specifier.

 **Exercise 7.17:** What, if any, are the differences between using `class` or `struct`?

+**Solution:** The difference between the `class` and `struct` keywords is the access to the members defined before the first access specifier.
+Members defined before the first access specifier for a class using the `struct` keyword are `public`; members defined before the first access specifier for a class using the `class` keyword are `private`.

 **Exercise 7.18:** What is encapsulation?
 Why is it useful?

+**Solution:** Encapsulation is hiding the implementation of members in a class.
+This is useful if we want to limit the amount users or the program can meddle with a class' implementation.

 **Exercise 7.19:** Indicate which members of your `Person` class you would declare as `public` and which you would declare as `private`.
 Explain your choice.

+**Solution:** I would declare the constructors to be `public` as well as the member functions `who` and `where`. the members `name` and `address` I would declare as `private`.

 ### Section 7.2.1: Friends